 A USP in the Wild

-Let’s use a blaring example.
-If you have a coffee shop, why should someone come to your place instead of the Starbucks one block over?
+If you own a coffee shop, why should someone come to your place instead of the Starbucks one block over?

 Let’s look at my local hang.
 My neighborhood coffee shop is 100% vegan, and their tagline is “Drink coffee.
 Take care.”
 They are known for being a vegan coffee shop in East Portland.
 You can buy records there, but that’s not why they exist.

-Starbucks, on the other hand, is known for a consistent gourmet coffee experience.
+Starbucks, on the other hand, is known for its consistent gourmet coffee experience.
 You can buy bananas there, but that’s not why they exist.

 Finding Your USP

-If you’ve been wondering what the heck your USP might be, you’re not alone!
 It’s not necessarily going to be 100% crystal clear right out of the gate.
-It might take some thinking and refining, and it might change as time goes on.
+It might take some thinking and refining, and it’ll change as time goes on.

 Lucky for you, this isn’t something you have to come up with right this moment.
 It might take a little musing and shaping.
 It might take a couple of passes, and a long walk on the beach.
-I tend to get my “aha” moments while zoning out to NPR in the car.
+Don’t worry if nothing pops to mind right this moment.

-Danielle Ewalt is a business coach who specializes in working with parent entrepreneurs, and she knows a thing or two about crystallizing your abilities and communicating them succinctly.
+Danielle Ewalt knows a thing or two about crystallizing your abilities and communicating them succinctly.